-Among all participants, 36.6% were not doing any exercise, the rest of them (n = 65) were classified according to the type of exercise they do which mostly walking 55.4%. about one forth (25.7%) 952 of the people doing exercise said they do it daily, 13% said they exercised once a week.
-The mean was 2.7 and the median of the time to exercise per week was 2.
-Around one third (33.7%) of the participants exercised between 30 to 59 min every time they exercised while 36.6% did not do any exercise at all.
+Among all participants, 36.6% were not doing any exercise, the remaining (n = 65) were classified according to the type of exercise they do, which was mostly walking 55.4%.
+About one forth (25.7%) of 952 of the people doing exercise said they do it daily, and 13% said they exercised once a week.
+The mean was 2.7, and the median of the time to exercise per week was 2.
+Around one third (33.7%) of the participants exercised between 30 to 59 min every time they exercised, while 36.6% did not do any exercise at all.

-In their daily diet, more than half of the participants ate 3 meals/d (60.4%), 25.7% ate 2 meals/d, 9.9% ate 4 meals/d, 3% ate 1 meal/d and 1% ate 5 meals/d.
-Concerning preferred food, 53.5% prefer mixed refined carbohydrates and complex carbohydrates, 31.7% said they prefer refined carbohydrates, 12.9% prefer protein-based diet and 2% prefer complex carbohydrates only.
-About their daily consumption of dates, their answers varied between 5.9% did not eat any dates, to 1% eating 22 dates per day.
-The mean of their consumption was 6.12 dates per day and the median was 5.
+In their daily diet, more than half of the participants ate three meals/d (60.4%), 25.7% ate two meals/d, 9.9% ate four meals/d, 3% ate one meal/d, and 1% ate five meals/d.
+Concerning preferred food, 53.5% prefer mixed refined carbohydrates and complex carbohydrates, 31.7% said they prefer refined carbohydrates, 12.9% prefer protein-based diet, and 2% prefer complex carbohydrates only.
+About their daily consumption of dates, their answers varied between 5.9% did not eat any dates, to 1% eating 22 dates/d.
+The mean of their consumption was 6.12 dates/d and the median was 5.

-The general awareness of participants
+General awareness of participants

-Approximately 75% of participants believe that healthy diet can help control blood sugar level, 11.9% did not know, while 12.9% did not believe that it has an effect on blood sugar, they suggest that diabetes is a result of if emotional and genetic factors.
+Approximately 75% of participants believe that healthy diet can help control blood sugar level, 11.9% did not know, while 12.9% did not believe that it has an effect on blood sugar and suggested that diabetes is a result of if emotional and genetic factors.
 More than half of the participants (51.5%) were not following any healthy low sugar diet.
-As regard to exercise, 67.3% believe that it can lower blood sugar level, 32.7% did not believe that it has any direct effect on blood sugar, but they think it is good for general health.
-Most of the participants (93%) know when to take their oral hyperglycemic medication while 8% they did not know exactly the correct time to take their medicine either before or after food.
-Around half of them (45.5%) will skip their tablet if ever missed, 35.6% will take the tablet once remember, 10.9% will double the next dose, and 7.9% said they did not have idea what to do if ever they missed their oral hyperglycemic medications.
+As regard to exercise, 67.3% believe that it can lower blood sugar level, and 32.7% did not believe that it has any direct effect on blood sugar but did think it is good for general health.
+Most of the participants (93%) know when to take their oral hyperglycemic medication, while 8% did not know exactly the correct time to take their medicine either before or after food.
+Around half of them (45.5%) will skip their tablet if ever missed, 35.6% will take the tablet once they remember, 10.9% will double the next dose, and 7.9% said they did not have an idea what to do if ever they missed their oral hyperglycemic medications.

-Regarding hypoglycemic symptoms, one third of them (28%) did not know how to deal with them, 73% knew how to deal with them.
+Regarding hypoglycemic symptoms, one third of them (28%) did not know how to deal with them, and 73% knew how to deal with them.
 More than half of them (63.4%) never visited a diabetic educator.
-Sixty five percent said they have full awareness of the disease, while around one third of participants (34.7%) think they are not aware enough.
+Sixty-five percent said they have full awareness of the disease, while around one third of participants (34.7%) think they are not aware enough.
 The average yearly direct cost of the hyperglycemic medication of the participants (without any medicine used to treat its complications) was 995.14 SR. The median was 614.4SR with results of being widely distributed.
-Only 2 of the participants were not on any medicine because they do not adhere to the regimen (yearly cost is zero), they were instead following a strict healthy diet and exercise only, the maximum yearly direct cost was 3417 SR, this patient was taking 6 mg of Glimeperide once a day and 50 mg of Vildagliptine twice a day.
+Only two of the participants were not on any medicine because they do not adhere to the regimen (yearly cost is zero), and they were instead following a strict healthy diet and exercise only.
+The maximum yearly direct cost was 3417 SR, and this patient was taking 6 mg of Glimeperide once a day and 50 mg of Vildagliptine twice a day.